Nufeen/suspicious-sierra/README.md

 https://apple.stackexchange.com/questions/101556/what-is-safari-safe-browsing-data-and-why-does-it-need-to-copy-every-time-i-sync

-_Suspicios is that mac os sometimes calls the service while safari is off.
+_Suspicious is that MAC OS sometimes calls the service while Safari is off.
 But overall it is a useful one._